Poetica presents four unique poetical worlds in one event.

 Melinda Bufton is the author of Girlery and Superette and her poetry has appeared in Contemporary Australian Poetry (Puncher & Wattmann, 2016) and Contemporary Australian Feminist Poetry (Hunter Publishers, 2016) .
 In 2019, she was the winner of the Charles Rischbieth Jury Poetry Prize and the Helen Anne Bell Poetry Bequest Award, the latter resulting in the publication of her third collection, Moxie (2020).
 She enjoys dense and molten poetry, often at the same time.

-Michael Farrell has published several books of poetry, most recently ‘Family Trees’ and ‘I Love Poetry’ (Giramondo).
+Michael Farrell has published several books of poetry, most recently ‘Family Trees’ and ‘i love poetry’ (Giramondo), for which we won the Queensland Literary Award: Judith Wright Calanthe Prize.
 His previous title, ‘Cocky’s Joy’, was shortlisted for the Prime Minister’s Award for Poetry in 2016.
 He also co-edited ‘Out of the Box’ (Puncher & Wattman) with Jill Jones, an anthology of Australian gay and lesbian poetry.

 Hasib Hourani is a Lebanese-Palestinian writer, editor and arts worker living on unceded Wurundjeri Country.
 His practice disrupts expectations of place, archive and the relationship between the two.
 Hasib is a 2020 recipient of The Wheeler Centre’s Next Chapter Scheme and is currently working on a book of poetry about suffocation and the occupation of Palestine.
 You can find his work in Meanjin, Overland and Going Down Swinging.